jessepav/lacygoill-wiki-backup/bug/vim.md

    > file "_cb: Func})" and exit.
 To avoid this kind of mistake in Vim9 script
    > there must be white space between most command names and the argument.

-However, once the issue is fixed, the example won't be relevant anymore.
+I *think* this explanation was relevant when Vim didn't abort after encountering an error while sourcing a script; it kept sourcing until the end.
+However, this issue has been fixed in 8.2.2817.
+So, is the example given in this excerpt from the help still relevant?
-I think that, then, it will need to be removed.
+Maybe it needs to be removed.
 We could  still say  that a  whitespace between  a command  and its  argument is required because it improves readability: